 The Ticket Tent - Stop here before visiting the homes on the tour

-Located in front of the Chapel, the Ticket Tent is open on Friday, May 2, and Saturday, May 3, from 8:30 a.m. until 2:45 p.m..
+Located in front of the Chapel, the Ticket Tent is open on Friday, May 2, and Saturday, May 3, from 8:30 a.m. until 3:00 p.m..
 Everyone taking the tour must check in at the Ticket Tent to obtain a wristband, which must be shown when boarding the buses and to gain admittance to each home.
 Friday ticket holders will receive maps and driving directions from the Ticket Tent and are asked to arrange car pools to ease parking at the homes.

 Each bus will have a Tour Ambassador who will provide information about Big Canoe and answer questions about the homes and the community.
 Please plan to start your tour by 1:00 p.m. in order to comfortably see all four homes.
 Tour homes close at 4:00 pm.